plasne/ADFHDIPIG-pipeline/README.md

 All 4 of those JAR files must be registered.
 You specify to load the root folder (user/plasne) which must exist, the the following parameters:

-* instanceId - This will be used as the partitionKey in the Azure Table for logging.
+* instanceId - This will be used as the partitionKey in the Azure Table for logging (see [Troubleshooting](#troubleshooting) below).
 It is the way to identify this particular job.
+You will need to generate this programmatically, for ex.
+Acme-20170620T1100 might be a good instanceId.
 * proposed subfolder - This will be the subfolder that contains the files you are trying to load (which may or may not exist or contain files).
 * empty subfolder - This will be the subfolder that contains nothing (or an empty file in the case of WASB).
 This is used when the subfolder doesn't exist or doesn't have files.
 * configuration - This is the location of a JSON configuration file that contains the schema for the files and how to handle validation failures.